Your Guide to Southern Idaho’s Winter Wonders

 Nordic Skiing at Craters of the Moon

 Every winter, the black, alien landscape of Craters of the Moon is transformed into a snowy white winter playground.
 Where else can you ski across a dormant volcano?
 Try the 1.5-mile Snowshoe Loop Trail or the 7-mile Loop Drive, both groomed for skiers and suitable for both kids and adults.
-Both skiing and camping are free during the winter at Craters of the Moon, but if you don’t want to rough it, try staying in one of Jerome’s national hotel chains.Check out Craters of the Moon
+Both skiing and camping are free during the winter at Craters of the Moon, but if you don’t want to rough it, try staying in nearby Arco.Check out Craters of the Moon

 Snowshoeing at City of Rocks/Castle Rocks State Park